Spidersouris/aperturescienceFR/README.md

 Translated in French by @Spidersouris.

-For more infos, plus check the original repo: https://github.com/xBytez/aperturescience
+For more infos, please check the original repo: https://github.com/xBytez/aperturescience